 - Beer: Use a mild lager-style beef like Corona or Coors Light.
 If you do care to use alcohol or need this recipe to be gluten-free, use chicken stock in place of the beer.

-- Orange Juice: The orange juice can not be substituted.
-It adds flavor, depth, and acidity that helps to flavor and tenderize the pork.
+- Orange Juice: Orange juice can not be substituted.
+It adds flavor, depth, and acidity that help to flavor and tenderize the pork.
 Be sure to use pulp-free orange juice.

 - Spices: The meat is flavored with garlic powder, cayenne, cumin, and cayenne pepper.
 Feel free to omit the cayenne for less spice if desired.

 - Slaw (optional): The Mexican-flavored slaw is completely optional but adds insanely delicious flavor and texture to the pork tacos.
 It is made with fresh limes (zest & juice), cilantro, red onion, cumin, salt, olive oil, and cabbage.
 Use red or green cabbage and feel free to omit the cilantro if you don't care for its flavor.